First order rigidity of homeomorphism groups of manifolds: Introduction

-\end{thm} By Theorem~\ref{thm:interpret}, we can interpret $L_{\agape}$--sentences $\psi_{M,\Homeo(M)}$ and $\psi_{M,\Homeo_\mu(M)}$ to group theoretic sentence $\phi_M$ and $\phi_M^{\vol}$ respectively, which distinguish $M$ from all the other non-homeomorphic manifolds $N$; see Lemma~\ref{lem:inter-models} for a more formal explanation.
+By Theorem~\ref{thm:interpret}, we can interpret $L_{\agape}$--sentences as group theoretic sentences $\phi_M$ and $\phi_M^{\vol}$ respectively, which distinguish $M$ from all the other non-homeomorphic manifolds $N$; see Lemma~\ref{lem:inter-models} for a more formal explanation.
 We thus obtain a proof of Theorem~\ref{thm:main}.